security-assignments/security-assignments.github.io/_tutorials/intro-to-linux.md

 	* 16. grep

-# Part 1.2.
-Learn a command-line text editor
+## Part 1.3.
+Learn a text editor

-You can use command-line text editors to edit textfiles from a shell.
+You can use text editors to edit text files from a shell.
 Search for and complete an introductory tutorial to a command-line text editor, such as [this one for `nano`](https://www.howtogeek.com/howto/42980/the-beginners-guide-to-nano-the-linux-command-line-text-editor/).